 Build Servers: Build Servers handle building payloads and modules.
 They are language specific, allowing Faction to be easily extended to support new languages.
 Currently Faction supports .NET payloads and modules.

-In addition to these services, Faction also relies on RabbitMQ for communication between services and PostgreSQL for data storage.
+In addition to these services, Faction also relies on a RabbitMQ instance for communication between services and a PostgreSQL instance for data storage.
+Further details about Faction services can be found on the Faction Components page.

 The easiest way to install Faction is with: